Minor in Medical Sociology

 About the Minor

-The minor in medical sociology is designed to give students a broader understanding of the social dimensions of contemporary medical practice.
+The minor in Medical Sociology is designed to give students a broader understanding of the social dimensions of contemporary medical practice.
 Investigating health and illness from a national and global perspective, the minor helps students understand the relations between inequalities, health care and social justice; trends in health professions; and the importance of organizations to health care.
-For students majoring in such fields as health sciences, nursing, or biology, the minor in medical sociology complements their scientific training with a social science focus on humans, policy, and power in healthcare.
+For students majoring in such fields as health sciences, nursing or biology, the minor in medical sociology complements their scientific training with a social science focus on humans, policy and power in healthcare.

 Admission Requirements